Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

 \subsection{Electronic band structure}

-{Figure 1 (a), (d) and (g)} depict the lattice structures and the reciprocal Brillouin zones of a \ch{MoS2}-ML under a tensile uni-axial stress, no stress, and a compressive uni-axial stress, respectively, being the three major cases studied in this work.
-Throughout this work, we consider uni-axial stresses applied to a \ch{MoS2}-ML along the crystalline axis of zigzag atom chain, specified to be the $x$-axis. {Figure 1 (b), (e), and (h)} show the DFT-calculated quasi-particle band structures, $\epsilon_{n,\boldsymbol{k}}$ versus $\boldsymbol{k}$, of a \ch{MoS2}-ML under the tensile uni-axial stress, no stress, and compressive uni-axial stress along the $x$-axis, yielding the uni-axial strains, $\varepsilon_{xx}=+5\%$, $0\%$, and $-5\%$, respectively.
-Here, $\boldsymbol{k}$ ($\epsilon_{n,\boldsymbol{k}}$) denotes the wave vector (eigenenergy) of Bloch states of electronic quasi-particles solved in the DFT.
-In the DFT-calculations, we consider the strain perpendicular to the uni-axial stress axis as well, which is given by $\varepsilon_{yy}= -\sigma \varepsilon_{xx}$, determined by the {Poisson's ratio, $\sigma=0.31$, of \ch{MoS2}-ML. \cite{poisson-ratio-2013} More technical information of the DFT calculation for strained \ch{MoS2}-MLs is detailed in Sec. \uppercase\expandafter{\romannumeral 1}.A of Supporting Information (SI).
+{Fig. 1 (a), (d) and (g)} depict the lattice structures and the reciprocal Brillouin zones of a \ch{MoS2}-ML under a tensile uni-axial stress, no stress, and a compressive uni-axial stress, respectively. { Experimentally, a common way to impose a controlled uni-axial strain, typically $1 \sim 2\%$, in a TMD-MLs is by means of bending the flexible substrate (polyethylene terephthalate (PET)) that holds the TMD-ML.
+Alternatively, larger uni-axial strains up to $5\%$ in atomically thin TMDs can be generated by using single-axis translation stage, as demonstrated by Ref.~\citenum{strain-0.05} in the home-made linear displacement set-up. } Throughout this work, we consider the uni-axial stresses, $\pm 5\%$, applied to a \ch{MoS2}-ML along the crystalline axis of zigzag atom chain, specified to be the $x$-axis. {Fig. 1 (b), (e), and (h)} show the DFT-calculated quasi-particle band structures of a \ch{MoS2}-ML under the tensile uni-axial stress, no stress, and compressive uni-axial stress along the $x$-axis, yielding the uni-axial strains, $\varepsilon_{xx}=+5\%$, $0\%$, and $-5\%$, respectively.

-In {Figure 1 (b), (e) and (h)}, it is shown that, with varying $\varepsilon_{xx}=5\%$, $\varepsilon_{xx}=0\%$ to $\varepsilon_{xx}=-5\%$, the energy gap of the strained \ch{MoS2}-ML increases from $E_g=1.49eV$, $E_g=1.68eV$, to $E_g=1.75eV$, and transits from an intra-valley ($\rm{K}$-$\rm{K}$) energy gap to an inter-valley ($\rm{K}$-$\rm{Q}$) indirect gap.
-Without employing the GW method,\cite{BGW-1986,BGW-2012,GPAW-2010,GPAW-2024} the calculated band gaps in the DFT are underestimated as compared with experimental values.{ \cite{Tony-Heniz-2010,PL-2010-1}} Nevertheless, the predicted strain-dependent electronic and excitonic structures of \ch{MoS2}-MLs by the DFT with the commonly used { PBE} functional are sufficiently valid and useful for the physical investigation under the scope of this work.